 About the program

 The Peru Medical Maymester is an intense, one-month adventure in the big country of Peru designed for future medical professionals who intend to integrate the use of Spanish in their careers.
 The program involves both coursework in medical Spanish and a strong practical component in which students shadow Peruvian doctors in their rounds and consultations in local medical facilities.
 Students observe emergency room and operating room procedures as well as other fields including orthopedics and pediatrics.
 SPAN 4003, a course in Medical Spanish, is taught by an experienced Peruvian native in the afternoon; mornings are dedicated to the shadowing experience and special lectures on medical and health challenges in Peru at our partner university's Trujillo campus, for which students receive an additional 3 hours of credit through SPAN 4190.
 Students live in local homes with full board, and transportation to and from classes and hospitals is also included.
 Students also have time to get out and see the sites of Trujillo and the popular beach town of Huanchaco.
 Trujillo is also ground zero for important pre-Columbian civilizations and students visit the archeological digs and cultural centers of the Moche people.
 The experience also includes, por supuesto, an extended visit to the heart of the former Incan Empire in Peru’s Sacred Valley.
 From the Incan capital in Cusco, guided tours take the students to towering ruins and local craft markets at sites in Sacsayhuamán, Tambomachay, and Ollantaytambo, and culminate in a visit to the world-famous citadel of Machu Picchu.
-Llamas and alpacas abound (and the occasional Andean eagle, the caracara) and most will want to take advantage of the chance to scale one of the two peaks overlooking the citadel—the eponymous Machu Picchu ‘old mountain’ and Huayna Picchu ‘young mountain’—to see stunning panoramas of the Andes.
+Llamas and alpacas abound (and the occasional Andean eagle, the caracara), as do stunning panoramas of the Andes.
 Program fees include all in-country flights to and from Cusco and Trujillo.

 Cusco / Sacred Valley / Machu Picchu

-Participants live and eat their meals with carefully screened Peruvian families.
+Participants live and eat their meals in local Peruvian households.